Sylphux/RubySystem/readme.md

 - -dotenv | adds dotenv to the project
 - -als | adds an alias with the name "mkrb" in .bashrc
     - Be sure to launch it from the bin directory

-I personally added it to the mkrb alias